LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Abstract

 \section{Abstract}

-We present \namel (LaRI), a new method for unseen geometry reasoning from a single image.
-Unlike conventional depth estimation that is limited to the visible surface, LaRI models multiple surfaces intersected by the camera rays using layered point maps.
-Benefiting from the compact and layered representation, LaRI enables complete, efficient, and view-aligned geometric reasoning to unify object- and scene-level tasks.
+We present Layered Ray Intersections (LaRI), a fully supervised method for occluded geometry reasoning from a single image.
+Unlike conventional depth estimation, which is limited to visible surfaces, LaRI predicts multiple surfaces intersected by the camera rays using layered point maps.
+Compared to the existing approaches that leverage neural implicit representations or iterative refinement, LaRI achieves complete scene reconstruction in one feed-forward pass, enabling efficient and view-aligned geometric reasoning to underpin both object-level and scene-level tasks.
 We further propose to predict the ray stopping index, which identifies valid intersecting pixels and layers from LaRI's output.
-We build a complete training data generation pipeline for synthetic and real-world data, including 3D objects and scenes, with necessary data cleaning steps and coordination between rendering engines.
-As a generic method, LaRI's performance is validated in two scenarios: It yields comparable object-level results to the recent large generative model~\cite{xiang2024structured} using $4$\% of its training data and $17$\% of its parameters.
-Meanwhile, it achieves scene-level occluded geometry reasoning in only one feed-forward.
+To better underpin and evaluate this task, we build an annotation pipeline using rendering engines, construct annotations for five public datasets, including synthetic and real-world data covering 3D objects and scenes.
+As a generic method, LaRI's performance is validated in object-level and scene-level reconstruction tasks.